Elaine Belloc: First adventure

-Elaine first enters the series as a young girl with the special ability to communicate with spirits of the dead and see into the open minds of others.
+Elaine first enters the series as a young girl with the special ability to communicate with Spirits of the dead and see into the open minds of others.
 Her best friend Mona Doyle was recently murdered, and her spirit came to reside with Elaine.

-To find Mona's killer, Elaine summoned the spirits of her three dead grandmothers who guided her in a quest to summon a small demon to punish whoever killed her friend.
-When the summoning failed, Elaine, in a moment of frustration, tried calling on the devil instead.
-Her grandmothers' spirits ordered her into silence at once fearing the consequences of such a call.
+To find Mona's killer, Elaine summons the spirits of her three dead grandmothers who guided her in a quest to summon a small demon to punish whoever killed her friend.
+When the summoning failed, Elaine, in a moment of frustration, tries calling on the devil instead.
+Her grandmothers' spirits orders her into silence at once fearing the consequences of such a call.

-Eventually, Elaine discovered that Mona's old school principal, Mr. Waddington, was the murderer.
-To cover his tracks, he kidnapped Elaine and tried to murder her, too.
-However, Elaine was able to poison his drink with an overdose of illegal drugs that he had been selling.
-As he began to drown into death, she slipped into his mind and began to fall uncontrollably until she was caught by the power of a handsome blonde stranger.
-She realized immediately that this man was Lucifer Morningstar.
+Eventually, Elaine discovers that Mona's old school principal, Mr. Waddington, is the murderer.
+To cover his tracks, he kidnaps Elaine and tries to murder her, too.
+However, Elaine is able to poison his drink with an overdose of illegal drugs which he had been selling.
+As he begins to drown into death, she slips into his mind and begins to fall uncontrollably until she is caught by the power of a handsome blonde stranger.
+She realizes immediately that this man is Lucifer Morningstar.

-He told her that he was keeping Mona's principal alive because if he died, he would take Elaine with him.
+He tells her that he is keeping Mona's principal alive because if he died, he would take Elaine with him.
 Lucifer admitted that there were circumstances in the future where he required Elaine to remain alive and well.
-She looked into Waddington's memory and saw that he had mistakenly thought that Mona uncovered that he was secretly selling illegal drugs.
-This was the reason that he murdered her.
-Afterward Elaine returned to her body and Lucifer allowed Waddington to die.
-Elaine was later found by the police who returned her to her home.
+She looks into Waddington's memory and sees that he has mistakenly thought that Mona uncovered that he was secretly selling illegal drugs.
+This is the reason for him murdering her.
+Afterward Elaine returns to her body and Lucifer allows Waddington to die.
+Elaine is later found by the police who return her to her home.